SecretFoundation/docs/docs/dev/developing-secret-contracts.md

-Naturally, we don't want node runners to see private debug information in production, so the interfaces used by this API are only available in the local dev image.
-Trying to store a module that was compiled with this flag to testnet or mainnet will fail on validation.
+Naturally, we don't want node runners to see private debug information in production, so the interfaces used by this API are only available in the local dev image. **Attempting to store a module that was compiled with this flag to testnet or mainnet will fail on validation.**

 ## Some libraries/crates considerations